brineylab/abutils/docs/source/tools/phylogeny.rst

 in the context of antibody lineage analysis.
 The phylogeny module integrates sequence clustering, multiple sequence alignment, and tree inference into a cohesive and easy-to-use interface.

-All phylogeny functions are accessible through the ``abutils.tools.phylo`` module.
+All phylogeny functions are accessible through the ``abutils.tl`` module, which is the recommended way to use these utilities in your code.

 |